luapower/luapower.github.io/building.md

 	* 64bit: [CorePure64-5.2.iso] (10 MB!)
 * Make a VM, set up like this:
 	* give it 512M RAM or more
-	* add a network card for Internet access
+	* add a network card with Internet access
 	* a disk is not necessary, tinycore runs entirely from RAM, if you have enough
 	* enable PAE under System -> Processor
 	* enable VT-x and Nested Paging under System -> Acceleration (if your CPU supports it)